 TikTok Patched The Flaws

 Check Point has confirmed that TikTok has addressed the issues after the researchers reported the matter to them.
-So for now, TikTok users can continue to use the app safely.
+So for now, TikTok followers can continue to use the app safely.

 Let us know your thoughts in the comments.